 Even though Ipoh is the third most populated city in Malaysia, there are surprisingly not many transport and tour services in Ipoh!

-The locals rely on using their own cars or motorcycles.
+Locals rely on their own cars or motorcycles.
 For tourists, getting around means taking a bus, taxi, or tour service.
-Or renting a car.
-You can explore Ipoh Old Town on foot.
+But it is possible to explore Ipoh Old Town on foot.

 Which option is for you?
 Find out in this post as we compare the available transportation methods!

-The local public bus system in Ipoh is known as myBAS by Perak Transit.
+The local public bus system in Ipoh is known as BAS.My by Perak Transit.
 There are 2 bus terminals in Ipoh.
 And they are 20 minutes’ drive apart.

 Bus Terminal: